mohamedshaker9/Spring-Boot-Security/README.md

 >  An Implementation of spring security boot app which displays departments from MySql Database.
--  The Application a Two rules users and admin.
+-  The Application has two roles users and admin.
 - 📝Technical skills I learned from doing this project.
 - ✅ Unit Testing
 - ✅ MVC Design pattern and organizing the code